Dyn0402/sPHENIX_DAQ_Watch/README.md

 - **Integration Time (s):** The period over which the DAQ rate is averaged.
 Increasing this value can reduce false alarms.
 - **Check Time (s):** The interval between each database poll.
 - **Target Run Time (min):** The maximum duration for each run.
 This setting is used only if the 'Run Time Reminder' is enabled.
+- **Alarm Points Cushion:** The number of consecutive reads below the threshold before the alarm is triggered.
+- **New Run Cushion (s):** The time to wait after a new run starts before the alarm is triggered.
+- **Graph Points:** The number of points to display on the rate plot.
 - **Run Time Reminder:** Option to alert when the target run time is reached, reminding the user to start a new run.

 ## Buttons